Hooodini/HooECS/README.md

 Overwrite this method in your system if you want to react when an entity is removed from it.

 ### Engine
-The engine is the most important part of the lovetoys and the most frequently used interface.
+The engine is the most important part of the HooECS and the most frequently used interface.
 It manages all entities, systems and their requirements, for you.

 #### Engine()
 Creates a new engine object.
 Every engine creates a rootEntity which becomes parent of all entities that don't have a parent yet.